max044/Naive_Bayesian_Classifier/README.md

 # Naive_Bayesian_Classifier
-Mini project 1 during my first semester at SFSU in data mining class
+Mini project 1 done during my first semester at SFSU in data mining class
 <br>

 ## How to use it ?